For some, going back to work after retirement is a matter of choice. For others, it may be a necessity.

-After a long and successful career, many of us look forward to retirement with a bucket list in hand and dreams of sailing, sunshine and seashores in our future.
-However, for some, retirement comes all too soon.
+After a long and successful career, many of us look forward to retirement.
+We may have a bucket list in hand along with dreams of sunshine and seashores.
+But for some, retirement comes too soon.

 Dr. Colleen Lucas, a registered psychologist with Calgary Career Counselling, offers the following suggestions:

-Make a plan: When returning to work for financial reasons, it’s important to determine just how much additional income is needed to reach your goals.
-Whether the need is to retire credit card debt or pay down a mortgage, save for an annual vacation, cover monthly expenses or make up for pension income lost after the death of a spouse, planning is key.
+When you’re returning to work for financial reasons, determine how much additional income is needed to reach your goals.
+Whether you need to pay off credit card debt, pay down a mortgage, or cover monthly expenses, planning is key.

-Full- or part-time: There are both financial and lifestyle considerations when returning to the workforce.
 Be sure your work is truly fulfilling and that you’re not missing out on family and fun.
-Look for the sweet-spot when deciding whether to take on a full- or part-time job.
+Look for the sweet spot when deciding whether to take on a full- or part-time job.

-Return on investment: It’s extremely important for those working post-retirement to carefully consider the implications of an encore career.
-You’ll need to feel confident that your time spent working is worth the money gained when weighed against your other options.
-If you have a healthy pension or assets, you may see a large part of your government retirement income clawed back if you go back to work.
-The best way to get a clear picture of the finance side of things is to speak with a CFP® professional, who can help you understand the trade-offs.
+Carefully consider all the financial implications of an encore career.
+If you have a healthy pension or assets, you may see a large part of your government retirement income reduced if you go back to work.
+The best way to get a clear picture is to speak with a CFP professional or QAFP® professional who can help you understand the trade-offs.

 Income tax is not withheld from Canada Pension Plan and Old Age Security unless an individual requests it.
 There may be little tax withheld in a part-time job and a full-time job may not withhold enough to cover all the income you received.